 To read more on the EU-US mutual recognition agreement for GMP inspections, please click here.

-To read the EMA’s questions and answers on the impact of the Mutual Recognition Agreement between the EU and US as of 30th April 2019, please click here.
+To read the updated questions and answers on the impact of the Mutual Recognition Agreement between the EU and USA, please click here.